Using Microcks CLI

 Wrap-up

-Microcks CLI also provide the import
+Microcks CLI also provides the import

 The CLI provides the helpful commands version